 Freight factoring deserves its own note because it operates differently from general B2B factoring.
 Trucking companies and freight carriers factor load invoices (bills of lading) rather than general commercial invoices.
 The mechanics are similar, but:

-Triumph Business Capital and eCapital are among the most active freight-specific factors.
+Triumph Business Capital and eCapital are among the most active freight-specific factors — see our invoice factoring for trucking companies breakdown for the freight-specific mechanics.
 If you're in trucking, a freight-specialized factor will serve you better than a generalist.

 There's a related decision point worth addressing: instead of factoring your invoices, should you offer your B2B customers net-30 or net-60 payment terms on your own balance sheet, funded by a working capital line?